Renowned Master Makeup Artist Mario Dedivanovic launches MAKEUP BY MARIO

 A master of invention and reinvention, Mario formulated this collection with an uncompromising emphasis on product performance.
 "It is my mission that everyone feels secure, confident, and trusts in these products," he says.
 "MAKEUP BY MARIO is my passion and love for makeup artistry encapsulated in a very intentional collection, crafted to deliver a luxury and professional makeup experience that isn't precious.
 Everyone should have access to the very best quality formulas.
 That is so important to me."

-MAKEUP BY MARIO will launch exclusively at Sephora, Sephora.com and makeupbymario.com on October 1, 2020, with expansion into further categories starting late 2020 and early 2021.
+MAKEUP BY MARIO will launch exclusively at makeupbymario.com on October 1, 2020, with expansion into further categories starting late 2020 and early 2021.

 Follow the brand: @makeupbymario